• Skip to primary navigation

 💭 Frequently asked questions

-What is the difference between pomodoro and pasta sauce?
+What is the difference between a pomodoro and pasta sauce?

-Pomodoro is different than from pasta sauce or marinara in both the texture and consistency.
-A pomodoro sauce will be thicker and smoother, where as a typical pasta or marinara sauce is thinner and chunkier.
+Pomodoro is different from pasta sauce or marinara in both texture and consistency.
+A pomodoro sauce will be thicker and smoother, whereas a typical pasta or marinara sauce is thinner and chunkier.

-The sauce for this delicious recipe can be made up to 3 days ahead of time and reheated on the stove over low heat until it's warmed through.
+The pomodoro sauce can be made up to 3 days ahead and reheated on the stove over low heat until it's warmed through.
+It can also be cooled and stored in freezer-safe bags for up to 3 months.
+Defrost the pomodoro sauce completely in the refrigerator and then heat as directed above.

-If you loved this penne pomodoro recipe, check out these other simple yet delicious pasta recipes that I know you will love too!
+If you loved this penne pomodoro recipe, check out these other easy pasta recipes that I know you will love too!

 • Bucatini Cacio e Pepe